 Here is a loose itinerary you can play around with.
 You can mix up the days, do as much or as little as you like.

 This is what you’ll find in this particular 3 day Westfjords itinerary:

-- Ísafjörður translates to “ice fjord” (both of which are in abundance in this part of the country)
+- Ísafjörður, the region’s biggest town, translates to ‘ice fjord’ (both of which are in abundance in this part of the country)